ebourg/jsign/README.md

 * Fixed the _"Map failed"_ OutOfMemoryError when signing large MSI files
 * Certificates using an elliptic-curve key are now supported
 * The default timestamping authority is now Sectigo instead of Comodo
+* The signed file is now properly closed after attaching or detaching a signature (contributed by Mark Thomas)

 #### Version 4.0 (2021-08-09)